 I was educated at the University of Münster, Liverpool John Moores University, and the Université Rennes II, gaining Master degrees in Modern and Contemporary History, Cultural Studies, and Irish Studies.
 Before returning to academia as a lecturer, I worked as a project manager and senior editor for a couple of New Media companies.
-In my current position as a Lecturer for EAP and Business English at the University of Applied Sciences Münster, I am responsible for several Bachelor and Master programmes, including curriculum and material development, lecturing, quality control, and thesis supervision.
-I am also strongly involved in all matters regarding research methods and academic writing at the faculty, with a focus on research development and ethics.
+In my current position as a Lecturer for EAP, Business English, and Business Ethics at the University of Applied Sciences Münster, I am responsible for several Bachelor and Master programmes, including curriculum and material development, lecturing, quality control, and thesis supervision.
+I am also strongly involved in all matters regarding research methods and academic writing at the faculty, with a focus on research development and ethical standards.

 My own research, however, is grounded in a very different field, namely in social, cultural, and community history; it focuses predominantly on memory and identity issues regarding political violence, terrorism, and intrastate conflicts, with an emphasis on Europe and North America.
 I see myself as a sociocultural historian, specialising in the areas of sociology, psychology, and sociocultural anthropology in the context of conflict situations in modern times.
 I am particularly fascinated by the aetiology of young people's responses to past conflict situations, dealing with themes of memory and identity, specialising in the issue of transgenerational and transnational memories and their influence on the creation of bi-national and bi-cultural identities within the descendants of immigrants.